 This analysis assumes that much of a group's identity can be revealed from the relationships it maintains with other local organizations of similar nature, which could prove particularly useful in the assessment of the recently emerged branches of the Islamic State in the Horn of Africa.
 Therefore, a framework that reviews open-source empirical evidence is offered to combine both ideological and operational aspects of intergroup relationship, using the case studies of two dyads al Shabab (AS) and Islamic State in Somalia (ISS); and Allied Democratic Forces (ADF) and Islamic State in Central Africa Province in DR Congo (ISCAP).
-The main findings have two facets: firstly, it confirms that the al Shabab (AS) and the Islamic State in Somalia's (ISS) relationship is hostile, while ADF-ISCAP is a favorable one.
-Secondly, the analysis of the local groups' relationship with global jihad - a cross-cutting issue - shows the extent to which the physical involvement of the Islamic State is low, offering a new perspective of the local groups, their relationships, and the strategic implications these bring to the region.
+Beyond confirming the hostility of AS-ISS relationship and the warmth of the ADF-ISCAP one, the main contribution of this article is the granularity in which it explores the individual relationships.
+This, among other things, allows for instance to scrutinize the involvement of the Islamic State in the region and offer new perspectives in which to see the local groups, their networks, and the strategic implications this bears for the region.